 Bagged vs. bagless

 Bagless vacuums are generally the less expensive option over time, because they don't require new replacement bags on a regular basis.
 Though they come with this additional expense, bagged vacuums may offer a level of security for allergy sufferers that bagless models cannot.
-Specifically, they keep dirt and dust contained and safely sealed away, even when the time comes to throw away and replace the bag.
+"Bagged vacuums are extremely hygienic and securely trap dirt and debris," Melissa Witulski, brand standards manager at Merry Maids, explains.
+All that dust and dander stays safely sealed away, even when the time comes to throw away and replace the bag.
 If you're concerned about cleaning out your new vacuum and potentially rereleasing allergens into your home, a bagged vacuum will give you some much-needed peace of mind.

 How do I take care of a vacuum for allergies?